oasis-open-projects/documentation/templates/draft-charter.md

 # Draft Charter Template
 -------------------------------------------

-**INSTRUCTIONS FOR USE:** You may copy this template and complete your draft privately or craft it in a public space such as on your existing project repository or shared google drive document.
-Feel free to invite other interested parties to contribute.
+**INSTRUCTIONS FOR USE:** Ask the Open Projects Administrator to set up a page in our Draft Charters repository where you can publicly collaborate with others in the community.
+Alternatively, you may copy this template and complete your draft in private or in another public space.

 -------------------------------------------